NLESC-JCER/cpp2wasm/CONTRIBUTING.md

 The [Entangled - Pandoc filters](https://github.com/entangled/filters) Docker image can be used to generate source code files from the Markdown files.

-First, store your user id and group values as environment variables:
+First, store your user id and group as environment variables:

 ```shell
 export HOST_UID=$(id -u)